 Extensively illustrated it details the history of all types of garden furniture in various countries.

-Not sure what a first edition of this would cost but fortunately this classic work has been republished so it’s easy to get and affordable,
+Not sure what the first edition of this would cost but fortunately this classic work has been republished so it’s easy to get and affordable.